bakame-php/http-structured-fields/docs/basic-usage.md

 - a [Dictionary](ordered-maps.md);
 - a [List](lists.md);

-For each of these top-level types, the package provides a dedicated value object to parse the textual representation of the field and to serialize the value object back to the textual representation.
+For each of these top-level types, the package provides a dedicated object to parse the textual representation of the field and to serialize the value object back to the textual representation.

 - Parsing is done via a common named constructor `fromHttpValue` which expects the Header or Trailer string value.